-9.4.2 Operating and Maintenance Costs
+10.4.2 Operating and Maintenance Costs

 Operating and maintenance costs have been derived as a fixed proportion of the capital cost.
 It is considered highly unlikely that any specific elements exist in this instance that would cause a variation from the network average on a systemic basis.
 Therefore, no analysis has been done for a variation in the O&M costs.
+As stated previously, no O&M costs have been applied to third party network support offers as these costs are considered to be incorporated within each parties offer.

-9.4.3 New Submarine Cable Repair Cost
+10.4.3 New Submarine Cable Repair Cost

-Although there is a small risk of the new submarine cable failing prior to its design lifetime (minimum of 30 years), it is considered that the operating and maintenance (O&M) costs (0.5% per annum) of the cable will substantially cover the risk times the expenses of any cable repair or maintenance within the evaluation period.
+Although there is a small risk of the new submarine cable failing prior to its design lifetime (minimum of 30 years), it is considered that the operating and maintenance (O&M) costs (0.5% per annum) of the cable will substantially cover the expenses of any cable repair or maintenance within the evaluation period.